Difference between revisions of "Moreblessing ali" - Pindula

 Kidnapping Reports

-Ali, 46, went missing on 24 May 2022 after she was reportedly attacked by Pius Jamba, her alleged estranged boyfriend.
+Ali, 46, went missing on 24 May 2022 after she was reportedly attacked by Pius Jamba, her alleged estranged boyfriend at Chibhanguza Shopping Centre.
 Her mutilated body was discovered in a well at a farm in Beatrice on the 11th of June packed into a body bag in two parts, with police stuffing her intestines in a plastic bag.

 The Zimbabwe Republic Police (ZRP) said Ali's body was observed by Linda Mukandi (57), who is the mother of the suspect, Pius Jamba.